voi-api/voi-api.github.io/maas-pro.md

 | no-go-zone   | An area vehicles may stop(depending on configuration) and you cannot end the ride.       |

 Each operational zone operates with either mandatory parking spots or a free-floating fleet.
 That means a zone can only have either no-parking or parking-spot zone areas, never both.

+Some of our operational zones have vehicle sleep times.
+During vehicle sleep time no rentals can be started.

 ### HTTPS request